-The Board of Trustees of the Trust (the "Board" or the "Trustees") consists of six Trustees, five of whom are not considered to be "interested persons" (as defined in the 1940 Act) of the Trust (the "Independent Trustees").
+The Board of Trustees of the Trust (the "Board" or the "Trustees") consists of six Trustees, four of whom are not considered to be "interested persons" (as defined in the 1940 Act) of the Trust (the "Independent Trustees").
 The Board is responsible for overseeing the management and operations of the Trust, including general supervision of the duties performed by the Adviser and other service providers to the Trust.
-Each Adviser and the Trust's administrator are responsible for the day-to-day management and administration of the Trust.
+The Adviser and the Trust's administrator are responsible for the day-to-day management and administration of the Trust.

-The Chairman of the Board, Mr. Jeffrey E. Gundlach, also serves as Chief Executive Officer and Chief Investment Officer of DoubleLine Capital.
-Mr. Gundlach is an interested person of the Trust.
+Mr. Jeffrey E. Gundlach, Trustee, serves as Chairman of the Board and is an interested person of the Trust.
+Mr. Ronald R. Redell serves as a Trustee and is an interested person of the Trust.

-Mr. Raymond B. Woolson serves as the lead Independent Trustee of the Trust.
+Mr. John C. Salter serves as the lead Independent Trustee of the Trust.
 A portion of each regular meeting of the Board is devoted to an executive session of the Independent Trustees at which no members of management or the Trust's administrator are present.
 At those meetings, the Independent Trustees consider a variety of matters that are required by law to be considered by the Independent Trustees, as well as matters that are scheduled to come before the full Board of Trustees, including fund governance, fund management, and leadership issues, and are advised by independent legal counsel.
-Mr. Woolson serves as Chair for those meetings.
+Mr. Salter serves as Chair for those meetings.

 The Board has an Audit Committee consisting of the Trustees who are Independent Trustees.
-Mr. Woolson serves as the Chairman of the Audit Committee.
-The Audit Committee's other members are currently Messrs.
-Ciprari, Friedman, Odell and Salter.
+Mr. Salter serves as the Chairman of the Audit Committee.
+The Audit Committee's other members are Messrs.
+Ciprari, Friedman and Odell.
+The Board has determined that each member of its Audit Committee is financially literate and that at least one of its members has prior accounting or related financial management experience.
 The Audit Committee makes recommendations to the Board concerning the selection of the independent auditors and reviews with the auditors the results of the annual audit, including the scope of auditing procedures, the adequacy of internal controls and compliance by the Trust with the accounting and financial reporting requirements of the 1940 Act.
-During the fiscal year ended March 31, 2023, the Audit Committee met four times.
+The Audit Committee is also responsible for: (i) the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters; and (ii) the confidential, anonymous submission by employees of the listed issuer of concerns regarding questionable accounting or auditing matters in accordance with Section 301 of the Sarbanes-Oxley Act.
+As further discussed below, Mr. Woolson has been retained as a consultant to the Independent Trustees, including the members of the Audit Committee.
+The Chief Compliance Officer of the Trust is currently the "designated persons" to whom any written complaints and concerns should be reported.
+The Audit Committee met four times during the fiscal year ended September 30, 2023.